torrentpier/torrentpier/README.md

 ## 📌 Our recommendations

 * *The recommended way to run cron.php.* - For significant tracker speed increase may be required to replace built-in cron.php by operating system daemon.
-* *Local configuration copy.* - You can override the settings using one of these methods: configuration file **library/config.local.php** and the environment file **.env**.
-Both files are created by copying the appropriate .example templates without extension.
-Local configuration files should not be available for reading to anyone by setting up access rights for your web server.
+* *Local configuration copy.* - You can override the settings using local configuration file **library/config.local.php**.

 ## 💚 Contributing / Contributors